 South Molton Community Woodland

-The Courage Copse Creatives project is part of Arts Destination South Molton’s, Deep Roots Festival taking place this summer and autumn.
+The Courage Copse Creatives project was part of Arts Destination South Molton’s first Deep Roots Festival, and was held over the summer and autumn of 2021